aimms/how-to/Articles/375/375-library-function-procedure.rst

         Parameter p_retval;
     }

-The mechanism to realize "any one-dimensional numerical vector" is ilustrated in the following call:
+The mechanism to realize "any one-dimensional numerical vector" is illustrated in the following call:

 .. code-block:: aimms
-    :linenos:

     p_calcResult1 := myLib::fnc_DoSomeCalculation(p_modelParam1) ;